bclemenzi/sans-server-plugin/README.md

-# SansServer Maven Plugin
+# SansServer Plugin
-A maven plugin used to configure and deploy your SansServer-based applications.
+The SansServer Plugin serves two purposed, one as a development SDK and the other as a Maven plugin to build, provision, and deploy SansServer-based applications.
 To learn more about SansServer-based applications, visit:  https://github.com/bclemenzi/sans-server

 Features
 --------

   * Published on Maven Central Repository

-Getting started
+Getting started with the Maven Plugin
 ---------------
 Including the Maven plugin in your project by adding the following configuration to your `pom.xml`: